maazh10/scholarly/README.md

 # Description of the web application

-Scholarly is a tutoring application designed for school and university students.
-The application allows students to find course content and learn material, while also providing instructors with the ability to upload content.
-Additionally, the application provides students with a workspace for exercises and practice.
-Students can also schedule live chat (maybe video?) with instructors to get help with particular concepts with a paid subscription.
+Scholarly is a live tutoring application designed for school and university students.
+Students are able to schedule live video chats sessions with instructors to get help with particular concepts and access several unique features with a paid subscription.

 # What complexity points will this project contain